roughiz/registry-walktrough/Readme.md

 The command  exract many things, and in the first stage i can see that we have in /root/.ssh some ssh keys.

-And with config and id_rda.pub we can understand that theses keys is for user "bolt" and used, to authenticate from the docker container to the Host box "registry.htb" as bolt user.
+And with config and id_rsa.pub we can understand that theses keys are used to authenticate from the docker container to the Host box "registry.htb" as "bolt" user.

 Ok so i tried to authenticate like :